Teklehaymanot-G/Teklehaymanot-G/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
-- 🎓 &nbsp; Studied Computer Science.
+- 🎓 &nbsp; Studied Computer Science in BSc and Software Engineering in MSc.
-- 💼 &nbsp;  I’m currently learning Fullstack web development using React and Ruby.
+- 💼 &nbsp; I’m currently working on react, flutter, python (CNN).
 - 🌱 &nbsp; Learning more about Web development, NLP, ML and AI.
 - ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.